“What is the best ivy to grow on my home?”

 We have a lot of experience growing both of these ivy varieties on our home over the years.

-English ivy typically produces smaller and darker shaded leaves on thicker stems.
+English ivy, also known as Hedera Helix, typically produces smaller and darker shaded leaves on thicker stems.

 It generally grows slower than Boston ivy.

 This may take a few extra seasons to become established, but English Ivy requires less frequent pruning and can therefore be sculpted into more precise and “formal” wall coverings.

 English ivy will shed leaves in the winter but somehow seems “less deciduous” than Boston – not quite an evergreen vine, but it does retain more dense wall covering during cold late winter months.

 This climbing vine would seem to be the perfect option, BUT – there is one major drawback to English ivy – potential damage to the underlying wall surface.

 English ivy bores its aerial roots into masonry, stone walls, wood, etc. and can result in significant damage over time – especially noticeable if it is removed.